LazyEval/housing-prices-firenze/README.md

 --
 - Sale prices should be collected as opposed to list prices.
 - A comparison could be made between this estimator and the one on *immobiliare.it* by making predictions on a number of houses.
+- Data validation and testing should be implemented.

 Project organization
 --